PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 4. RPC URL for `Ethereum mainnet` or the chain you're working on.

 :::note

-RPC usage can depend on your use case.
-If your use case is complicated and needs to make a lot of RPC calls, it is recommended to run your own RPC node instead of using third-party RPC services as it can be expensive.
+Your RPC usage depends on your specific use case.
+If your application requires a high volume of RPC calls, we recommend running your own RPC node to avoid potentially expensive third-party service costs.

-In any case, it is highly recommended to sign up with one of these providers to at least track usage even if you aren't on a paid plan: [Alchemy](https://alchemy.com/?r=15ce6db6d0a109d5), [Infura](https://infura.io), [Quicknode](https://www.quicknode.com?tap_a=67226-09396e&tap_s=3491854-f4a458), etc. Please reach out to us if none of the options are viable.
+If you want to monitor your RPC usage, we recommend signing up with a provider like Alchemy, Infura or Quicknode.
+If none of these options work for you, please reach out to our team for assistance.
 :::

-## Running the Node
+## Running the Snapshotter Node
 Whether you are developing your own application or extending our existing use cases, setting up your Snapshotter node is a crucial step.
 Follow the process outlined below to ensure a smooth setup:

-### Step 1: Clone the Deploy Repo
+### Step 1: Clone the Snapshotter Deploy Repository

 Clone the repository against the respective branch (main by default).
 Open the terminal and run the below command to clone the deploy repo in a directory named `powerloom-deploy`.